manvith1604/On-body-Localization-of-Wearable-Devices/README.md

 ## Project - 1

-Implement different clustering methods to synthetic and real-world data and validate using external and internal validation techniques
+a) Implement different clustering methods to synthetic and real-world data and validate using external and internal validation techniques

-There are 8 datasets : "Data1.csv”, “Data2.csv”, “Data3.csv”, “Data4.csv”, “Data5.csv”, “Data6.csv”,
+There are 8 datasets :
+"Data1.csv”, “Data2.csv”, “Data3.csv”, “Data4.csv”,
-“Data7.csv”, “Data8.csv"
+“Data5.csv”, “Data6.csv”, “Data7.csv”, “Data8.csv"

 1. Using K-means and hierarchical clustering methods to generate clusters
 2. Evaluating the performance of the clustering algorithm using external validation